semagrow/semagrow/README.md

 ### Building the Semagrow as jar/war distribution

-To build semagrow simply cd into ${semagrow-stack-modules.root} and issue the following command
+To build semagrow simply cd into ${semagrow.root} and issue the following command

     mvn clean install